-Opening folders in Ubuntu is one of the basic tasks you will perform as a regular Ubuntu user.
-Although there are many ways to do so, we all have our preferences in which way to opt for when accessing folders on our system.
+Opening folders in Ubuntu is one of the basic tasks you will perform daily as a regular Ubuntu user.
+While there are many ways to do it, each of us has our own preferences when it comes to accessing folders in our system.

-In this article, we will explain some ways to:
+In this article, we’ll explain several ways you can:

 - Open a Folder In the File Manager (Nautilus)